nilsmartel/compute-shader-101/docs/glossary.md

 I'm including WebGPU because I feel it has potential to become a common, widely implemented standard, on which it's possible to build a rich infrastructure of tools, libraries, and applications.
 The people working on WebGPU are doing a lot of deep thinking about achieving portability, performance, and security on GPU, and these discussions are openly available.

 Another resource I've found invaluable for writing (somewhat) portable compute shader code is [gfx-hal].
 This project exposes an API much like Vulkan (though not identical), with [backends](https://github.com/gfx-rs/gfx/tree/master/src/backend) for all the major API's.
-In many cases, the best way to answer the question "how to I do X in API Y" is to find the gfx-hal method for it and look up the code in the respective backend.
+In many cases, the best way to answer the question "how do I do X in API Y" is to find the gfx-hal method for it and look up the code in the respective backend.

 In general I favor Vulkan terminology, as it's an open standard, well documented, and in some areas (particularly memory model) is significantly ahead of its competition.